VRJams/vrjams.github.io/index.markdown

 {: .mt-2 .mb-4}

 As stated before, the event is a __Bring Your Own Device__, so a laptop and *(a friend with)* an HMD are a must.
-You don't need an HMD to use the framework, but it's hard to really understant the technology and how to use it without some real world feedback.
+You don't strictly need an HMD to use the framework, but it's hard to really understand the technology and how to use at its best without some real world feedback.
 You can absolutely share a headset between participants.

-You'll also need some free time efore the event to setup everything, and some programming experience.
-Lua is quit an easy language and we have compiled some materials on how to get up to speed with in [the docs](/docs/lua.md).
+You'll also need some free time before the event to setup everything, and some programming experience.
+Lua is quite an easy language and we have compiled some materials on how to get up to speed with in [our docs](/docs/lua.md).

 For reference, some experience with variables, loops and functions is a solid foundation for using the basics, object oriented programming experience might also be useful.

 You can also use OpenGL for shading and C/C++ and the Android NDK to add libraries, but that's more advanced.

 Experience with ADB is also recommended if you'll be using an Android headset.